paper-trail-gem/paper_trail/README.md

   </tr>
 </table>

-PaperTrail stores the Before column.
+PaperTrail stores the values in the Model Before column.
 Most other auditing/versioning plugins store the After column.

+## Undeleting A Model

+PaperTrail makes undeleting easy:

+    >> widget = Widget.find 42
+    >> widget.destroy

+    # Time passes....

+    >> widget = Version.find(153).reify    # the widget as it was before it was destroyed
+    >> widget.save                         # the widget lives!

+In fact you could use PaperTrail to implement an undo system, though I haven't had the opportunity yet to do it myself.

 ## Finding Out Who Was Responsible For A Change

 If your `ApplicationController` has a `current_user` method, PaperTrail will store the value it returns in the `version`'s `whodunnit` column.
 Note that this column is a string so you will have to convert it to an integer if it's an id and you want to look up the user later on:

     >> last_change = Widget.versions.last
     >> user_who_made_the_change = User.find last_change.whodunnit.to_i